Alan Parsons: Music career

 Since 1999, he has toured as the Alan Parsons Live Project (with Woolfson's permission).
 The band currently features lead singer P. J. Olsson, guitarist Jeff Kollman, drummer Danny Thompson, keyboardist Tom Brooks, bass guitarist Guy Erez, vocalist and saxophonist Todd Cooper, guitarist and vocalist Dan Tracey, along with Parsons on rhythm guitar, keyboards and vocals.
 This band performed live in Medellín, Colombia, in 2013 as Alan Parsons Symphonic Project in a performance recorded for Colombian television and also released on CD (live 2-CD) and DVD (May 2016).

 In May 2005, Parsons appeared at the Canyon Club in Agoura Hills, California, to mix front-of-house sound for Southern California-based Pink Floyd tribute band Which One's Pink? as they performed The Dark Side of the Moon in its entirety.

 In 2010, Parsons released his single "All Our Yesterdays" through Authentik Artists.
 Parsons also launched a DVD educational series in 2010, titled The Art and Science of Sound Recording (ASSR) on music production and the complete audio recording process.
 The single "All Our Yesterdays" was written and recorded during the making of ASSR.
 The series, narrated by Billy Bob Thornton, gives detailed tutorials on virtually every aspect of the sound recording process.

 During 2010, several media reports (one of which included a quote from a representative of Parsons), alleged that the song "Need You Now" by country music group Lady Antebellum used the melody and arrangement of "Eye in the Sky".

 Parsons produced Jake Shimabukuro's album Grand Ukulele, which was released on 2 October 2012.
 Also in 2012, he contributed lead vocals and performed keyboards and guitar on the track "Precious Life" by German electronic music duo Lichtmond, and appeared with many other noted progressive-rock musicians on The Prog Collective album by Billy Sherwood, singing lead on "The Technical Divide".

 Parsons engineered the third solo album by Steven Wilson, The Raven that Refused to Sing (And Other Stories), released on 25 February 2013.

 In late 2013, a live album recorded on tour in Germany and Austria with the title LiveSpan was released, accompanied by a single called "Fragile" with Simon Philips on drums.

 Legacy Recordings, the catalogue division of Sony Music Entertainment, celebrated the 35th anniversary of Eye in the Sky with the worldwide release of a definitive deluxe collector's box set, featuring rare and unreleased material, on 17 November 2017.

 On 19 July 2018, Parsons and engineer Noah Bruskin opened a new recording studio, ParSonics.
 ParSonics was used in the recording of Alan Parsons’ album, The Secret.

 On 26 April 2019, Parsons released a new studio album, The Secret, his first album in 15 years.

+In February 2022, Parsons performed and recorded a symphonic concert in Tel Aviv with the Israel Philharmonic Orchestra, released as the live album One Note Symphony: Live in Tel Aviv.